vivekdongare81/Nearest_Location_onGlobe/README.md

 ## Demo

 Solution 1 - src/com/solutions/Haversine_Dist.java <br/>
-             - Loop throughout the data and parallely Calculate the Distance from Given the Location to each Lat-Long Pair, Keep Track of Least Distance Found. <br/>
+             - Loop throughout the data and parallely Calculate the Distance from the given Location to each Lat-Long Pair, Keep Track of Least Distance Found. <br/>
              Time Comp. - O(n) ,where n is Total Number of loacations.
 [SEARCH] <br/>
              Real Time - 1219 ms